CRBS/Panfish/design/TechnicalSpec.md

     This is possible because the job script should prefix all paths with $PANFISH_BASEDIR which will be set to this value.

-* **QUEUE.psub**
+* **QUEUE.panfishsubmitter**
-    Path to **psub** wrapper that handles in job submission as well as offers throttline capability because some clusters cannot have more then a limited number of jobs submitted.
+    Path to **panfishsubmitter** wrapper that handles in job submission as well as offers throttline capability because some clusters cannot have more then a limited number of jobs submitted.

 * **QUEUE.pstat**
     Path to **pstat** wrapper that lets caller get status of job.